libbymiller/covid-uk/README.md

 #### Running with the API

 Before running the model the API is called to download the data directories to the local system.
-This requires a single argument pointing to the location of a `config.yaml` file (an example is included in the `SCRC/pipeline_data` directory):
+If a `metadata.yaml` file is not found in the config file path then this process is performed automatically prior to a model run.
+However if you wish to do this manually the python command requires a single argument pointing to the location of a `config.yaml` file (an example is included in the `SCRC/pipeline_data` directory):

 ```
 python -m data_pipeline_api.registry.download --config <path-to-config-file>